 Students may select dance as a major through the Performing Arts Department.
-This course of study combines intensive studio work in technique and theory of modern dance, ballet and composition with seminars examining dance as a global phenomenon with forms reflecting culturally specific historical, aesthetic and ethnological features.
+This course of study combines intensive studio work in the technique and theory of modern dance, ballet and composition with seminars that examine dance as a global phenomenon containing forms that reflect culturally specific historical, aesthetic and ethnological features.
 The program also includes a broad range of courses such as stagecraft, music resources, improvisation, anatomy for dancers, pedagogy, dance therapy, musical theater dance, world dance forms, jazz and tap.
-Students also may choose to minor in dance or in world music, dance and theater.
-The interdisciplinary minor in world music, dance and theater encourages students already interested in the performing arts to explore those outside Euro-American traditions.
+In addition, students may choose to minor in dance or in world music, dance and theater.
+The interdisciplinary minor in world music, dance and theater encourages students already interested in the performing arts to explore those outside of Euro-American traditions.
 A certificate program in somatic studies is offered through the University College division of Arts & Sciences.

 The senior capstone experience is framed in consultation with Performing Arts faculty.
-In April, prior to registration for the fall semester, dance majors discuss the capstone requirement with their adviser.
-The dance capstone requirement can be satisfied by a senior honors thesis or senior dance project.
-The format may range from a research paper or written analysis of the student's dance development to a project emphasizing movement expression (e.g., the creation of a video résumé, a performance, or a choreographic project).
+In April, prior to registration for the fall semester, dance majors discuss the capstone requirement with their advisers.
+The dance capstone requirement can be satisfied by a senior honors thesis or a senior dance project.
+The format may range from a research paper or a written analysis of the student's dance development to a project emphasizing movement expression (e.g., the creation of a video résumé, a performance or a choreographic project).
 In all cases, dance capstones have a written component.

 Those who study dance at Washington University learn from faculty members who have both professional experience and academic degrees.
 Students also have the opportunity to study with guest artists-in-residence who teach master classes and set choreography.